Windows Display Driver Model: WDDM 1.2

 Windows 8 includes WDDM 1.2 and DXGI 1.2.
 New features were first previewed at the Build 2011 conference and include performance improvements as well as support for stereoscopic 3D rendering and video playback.

 Other major features include preemptive multitasking of the GPU with finer granularity (DMA buffer, primitive, triangle, pixel, or instruction-level), reduced memory footprint, improved resource sharing, and faster timeout detection and recovery.
 16-bit color surface formats (565, 5551, 4444) are mandatory in Windows 8, and Direct3D 11 Video supports YUV 4:4:4/4:2:2/4:2:0/4:1:1 video formats with 8, 10, and 16-bit precision, as well as 4 and 8-bit palettized formats.

-WDDM 1.2 supports display-only and render-only WDDM drivers, such as Microsoft Basic Display Driver and WARP-based Microsoft Basic Render Driver which replaced kernel-mode VGA driver.
+WDDM 1.2 supports display-only and render-only WDDM drivers.
+Also the Microsoft Basic Display Driver and the Microsoft Basic Render Driver are WARP-based, which replaced kernel-mode VGA driver.

+WDDM 1.2 supports Direct3D 11 Video Acceleration (D3D11VA), which both DXVA2 decoder and EVR renderer are based on Direct3D 11.
+Before WDDM 1.2, both the DXVA2 decoder and the EVR renderer are based on Direct3D 9.

+In Windows 8, the DWM can using Direct2D 11 and Direct3D 11 with WDDM 1.2 driver.

 WDDM 1.0/1.1 only allows rudimentary task scheduling using "batch queue" granularity; improvements to multitasking, as well as fast context switching and support for virtual memory, were initially expected in versions tentatively named WDDM 2.0 and WDDM 2.1, which were announced at WinHEC 2006.